Classical Greek 2: module 1

 What is the course about?

-The course aims to enable students to read Greek prose by furthering the knowledge of grammatical structures You will building on the skills gained from attending Classical Greek 1 or an equivalent Beginners’ course.
-We will be using Reading Greek, a textbook designed for adult learners based on original Greek sources.
+The course aims to introduce you to the basic grammatical structures of vocabulary of Classical Greek.
+We shall be using Reading Greek, a textbook designed for adult learners based on original Greek sources.

 This is a live online course.
 You will need: